cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/CommandLineInterfaceApi.md

 with cdo_sdk_python.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = cdo_sdk_python.CommandLineInterfaceApi(api_client)
-    macro_uid = 'macro_uid_example' # str | The unique identifier, represented as a UUID, of the CDO CLI macro in CDO.
+    macro_uid = 'macro_uid_example' # str | The unique identifier, represented as a UUID, of the CDO CLI macro in SCC.

     try:
         # Delete CLI Macro